When J.P. Livingston retired in 2016, she was 28 years old with $2.25 million in savings.

 It’s a feat few of us could replicate, but many of us can learn from.

 Livingston was able to save so much money by such an early age in part because of the six-figure income she earned working in finance in New York City.
-She also had a calculated plan for attaining financial independence — hatched when she was a youth.
-CNN Money reports:
+She also had a calculated plan for attaining financial independence — hatched when she was a youth, CNN Money reported last year: